Juanita Drive Pedestrian and Bicycle Safety Improvements

 Empty heading

-The completed project provides:
+The completed project provided:

 • 1.5 miles of continuous new sidewalk